-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 344 Condition 4.1.1 Clause 3.12(3) A network operator must provide isolation facilities of a standard consistent with good electricity industry practice, to facilitate testing and calibration of the metering installation.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 345 Condition 4.1.1 Clause 3.12(4) A network operator must maintain drawings and supporting information, of a standard consistent with good electricity industry practice, to detail the metering installation for maintenance and auditing purposes.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 346 Condition 4.1.1 Clause 3.13(1) A network operator must procure the user, or the user's customer, to install, or arrange for the installation of, a full check metering installation or partial check metering installation in accordance with the prescribed requirements.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 347 Condition 4.1.1 Clause 3.13(3) (c) A partial check metering installation must be physically arranged in a manner determined by the network operator, acting in accordance with good electricity industry practice.
-4 TECH is not a network operator.
-Horizon Power operate their own meter on their side of the network.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 348 Condition 4.1.1 Clause 3.13(4) A check metering installation for a metering point must comply with the prescribed requirements.
-4 TECH is not a network operator.
-Horizon Power operate their own meter on their side of the network.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 349 Condition 4.1.1 Clause 3.16(1) If, under clause 3.14(2), a metering installation uses metering class CTs 4 TECH is not a network operator.
-Horizon Power operate their own meter on their side of the network.
-NP N/A
+No3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 any requirements specified in the applicable metrology procedure.
+344 Condition 4.1.1 Clause 3.12(3) A network operator must provide isolation facilities of a standard consistent with good electricity industry practice, to facilitate testing and calibration of the metering installation.
+4 GPPL has complied with the obligation.
+Calibration and testing is undertaken under the terms of the PPA.
+Isolation facilities of a standard consistent with good electricity industry practice are in place to facilitate testing and calibration of the metering installations.
+NP 1 345 Condition 4.1.1 Clause 3.12(4) A network operator must maintain drawings and supporting information, of a standard consistent with good electricity industry practice, to detail the metering installation for maintenance and auditing purposes.
+4 GPPL has complied with this obligation.
+GPPL has maintained drawings and supporting information, of a standard consistent with good electricity industry practice, that detail the metering installation for maintenance and auditing purposes.
+This is included in the PPA and supporting information.
+NP 1 346 Condition 4.1.1 Clause 3.13(1) A network operator must procure the user, or the user's customer, to install, or arrange for the installation of, a full check metering installation or partial check metering installation in accordance with the prescribed requirements.
+4 GPPL has complied with this obligation.
+Clause 3.13(3)(b) specifically allows for the use of SCADA to perform the check metering.
+Also note, clause 3.14 of the Metering Code provides an exemption for the requirement to upgrade any metering installations installed before the 2005 Metering Code amendment (applies for GPPL).
+NP 1 347 Condition 4.1.1 Clause 3.13(3) (c) A partial check metering installation must be physically arranged in a manner determined by the network operator, acting in accordance with good electricity industry practice.
+4 GPPL complies with 'partial check' requirements in that GPPL uses SCADA data.
+NP 1 348 Condition 4.1.1 Clause 3.13(4) A check metering installation for a metering point must comply with the prescribed requirements.
+4 GPPL does not use check meters.
+The requirement for check meters is also not applicable due to the transitional provisions in the Electricity Industry (Metering) Code 2012, which NP NR